King Edward Tower

-King Edward Tower was a proposed skyscraper to be constructed on junction of Great Howard Street and Leeds Street in Liverpool, England.
+King Edward Tower was a proposed skyscraper to be constructed on the junction of Great Howard Street and Leeds Street in Liverpool, England.
 The tower was first proposed in 2007, received funding in 2008 and was altered pending approval in 2010.
 The estimated cost of the development was £130 million.
 If built, the tower would have become the tallest structure of any kind in Liverpool, taking the title from West Tower.